howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

 ### Implementing Navigation

 Next, you need functionality for the user to switch between the pages.
-First add two `button` elements to the bottom of the `LinkListComponent`  that can be used to navigate back and forth.
+First, add two `button` elements to the bottom of the `LinkListComponent`  that can be used to navigate back and forth.

 <Instruction>